 Tropical system targets Gulf Coast, system slightly strengthens

-A tropical system is moving north up the Gulf of Mexico, heading toward the Louisiana Gulf Coast, and forecasters say the disturbance is becoming better organized.
-The National Hurricane Center extended the Tropical Storm warning westward to High Island, TX, and the Tropical Storm Watch from west of High Island to San Luis Pass, TX.
+A tropical system is gaining strength as moves northwards in the Gulf of Mexico, heading toward the Louisiana Gulf Coast, and forecasters say the disturbance is becoming better organized.
+Forecasters say the system will approach the Louisiana coast by Wednesday, with some strengthening possible.

 Add your comments below